peferso/peferso.github.io/_posts/2021-03-17-Postman-automation-with-python.md

 ...
 ```
 note how here we need to use the `json.dump` method instead of `json.dumps` used before to save the json content into a string.
-Besides, the `indent` parameter adds indentation to the output file, making it easier to read.
+Besides, the `indent` parameter adds indentation to the output file, making it easier to read for human eyes :rofl:.

 # Final remarks